 When you access the Retention Center, the data is refreshed.
 However, the data for the course activity rule is recorded once a day.
 Your institution can change when and how often the data is collected for this rule.

 Sort columns by clicking the heading title.
 The table is sorted by most at-risk students and then alphabetically.

 Click the red dot indicator in a student's cell for more information, to include the student in the monitoring section in the right panel, or to send an email.

 Click students' names to access their Retention Status pages.
-View their risk factors and the notification emails you have sent, along with your private notes about an individual student, such as:
+View their risk factors and the notification emails you have sent.
+You can also add the following private notes about an individual student:

 You can create new rules, edit existing rules, and delete rules by clicking Customize on the action bar.
 You can create as many rules as you need.